GrandGarcon/CyberBattleSim/README.md

 ## Project goals

-We view this project as an experimentation platform to conduct research on the interaction of automated agents in abstract simulated network environments.
-By open sourcing it we hope to encourage the research community to investigate how cyber-agents interact and evolve in such network environments.
+As told in the parent project , this will be an stepping stone for creating agents that might be working in real time network scenarios . my main aim is to work on the whole simulation enviornment from realistic tools , then getting the required knowledge ontology for each of the agents (based on initially certain types of stateless network attacks from nist cve detection , etc ). this will be an major aim to promote transparency regarding the possible state of the art of these technologies

 The simulation we provide is admittedly simplistic, but this has advantages.
 Its highly abstract nature prohibits direct application to real-world systems thus providing a safeguard against potential nefarious use of automated agents trained with it.
 At the same time, its simplicity allows us to focus on specific security aspects we aim to study and quickly experiment with recent machine learning and AI algorithms.